Ahn-Jwon/Ahn-Jwon/README.md

 <p align="left">
 <b>
-I'm an iOS developer with a strong passion for building mobile experiences that are fast, intuitive, and scalable.<br><br>
+I'm an iOS developer with a strong passion for building mobile experiences that are fast, intuitive, and scalable.
-I specialize in Swift and SwiftUI, and I enjoy crafting smooth user interactions powered by Firebase and realtime data handling.<br><br>
+I specialize in Swift and SwiftUI, and I enjoy crafting smooth user interactions powered by Firebase and realtime data handling.
-Beyond iOS, I explore cross-platform development with Flutter (Dart), and build web applications using React, Next.js, and TypeScript.<br><br>
+Beyond iOS, I explore cross-platform development with Flutter (Dart), and build web applications using React, Next.js, and TypeScript.
 My backend experience includes Node.js, Express, and Vapor (Swift), and I love building end-to-end features — from API to UI.
 </b>
 </p>